DavidMirabal/DavidMirabal/README.md

 ## 💫 About Me:

 - 🔭 I’m currently working on the star formation history of our Galaxy
-- 🌱 I’m studying a master's degree in astrophysics.
+- 🌱 PhD student in astrophysics
 - 💬 Ask me about Python programming, data analysis techniques, and computational astrophysics
 - 📫 How to reach me: astromirabal@gmail.com